pankajagrawal16/amplify-datastore-js-e2e/README.md

 # Amplify Datastore - JS

-This is the sample code to illustrate the AWS News Blog post : [Amplify Datastore - Simplify Development of Offline Apps with GraphQL](https://aws.amazon.com/blogs/aws/amplify-datastore-simplify-development-of-offline-apps-with-graphql)
+This is the sample code to illustrate the [offline data store](https://docs.amplify.aws/lib/datastore/getting-started/q/platform/js)

 ## Prerequisite: